How to Become an Insurance Adjuster in Georgia

 You must apply for an insurance adjuster license before registering for and getting a fingerprint-based background check from Fieldprint.

-The fee for fingerprinting services is $51.50 to cover the cost of comparing your prints against criminal history records.
+Note: The fee for fingerprinting services is $51.50.
+This covers the cost of comparing your prints against criminal history records.

 After the review is complete, you will receive an email from PSI regarding the status of your license.